mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/JTAS-02.md

 ### BATTLESHIPS VS BATTLERIDERS

-In theory, a force of non-starships will defeat an equivalent tonnage of starships, as the latter must give up some of their potential in favour of fuel tanks and jump drives.
+In theory, a force of non-starships will defeat an equivalent tonnage of starships, as the latter must give up some of their potential in favor of fuel tanks and jump drives.
 However, the argument is not that simple.
 A force of battle riders must include a tender to carry them if it is to be able to do more than conduct static defence and the tender must be protected.
 There is also the consideration that a force of battle riders cannot easily jump out if a fight is going against it.
 The riders must be recovered and if the tender is attacked during this process the whole force may be lost.

-At present, Imperial thinking is in favour of the more flexible battleship as a capital unit but battle riders do have useful capabilities.
+At present, Imperial thinking is in favor of the more flexible battleship as a capital unit but battle riders do have useful capabilities.
 They can be delivered to a fortress system to augment its defences and the tender withdrawn.
 This leaves the riders stranded if an overwhelming enemy force appears but in the meantime the system defences are greatly enhanced.
 The technique is used to bolster systems that absolutely must not be lost, freeing the tender to carry other riders into action or to deliver further reinforcements.

 In more mobile operations, a tender/rider force has advantages if its side controls the initiative.
 For example, a conventional fleet might enter a system and provide screening for a battle rider force, which then leads the assault on a heavily defended world.
 If the enemy is pinned by a need to protect a valuable objective it cannot act against the tenders, freeing the rider force to engage as it pleases.